anderrated/anderrated/README.md

 - 🔭 I’m currently working on **my college projects**

-- 🌱 I’m currently learning **Rust, Web Development and Database Systems**
+- 🌱 I’m currently learning **Computer Architecture, Web Development, and Database Systems**

 - 💬 Ask me about **Coding as a beginner**